New York, Susquehanna and Western Railway: 1988-1995 expansion

 The NYS&W reversed their losses by renewing their intermodal contracts with NS and CSX to increase their intermodal traffic, and the NYS&W and NS began to jointly haul container-on-flatcar and trailer-on-flatcar trains for CSX Intermodal.
-In 1995, the NYS&W turned a profit of $1.6 million, but in 1996, the NYS&W experienced a $1 million loss, following that year's blizzard and a further decline in intermodal traffic.
+In 1995, the NYS&W turned a profit of $1.6 million.
+However, in 1996 the NYS&W experienced a $1 million loss following that year's blizzard and a further decline in intermodal traffic.

-In 1994, Onondaga County, New York purchased Conrail's former DL&W trackage between Jamesville and Syracuse, with the provision that the NYS&W provide shuttle commuter service in Syracuse between Syracuse University, Armory Square, and the Carousel Mall, and further proposed routes were considered.
-The NYS&W utilized $7 million state grants and loans and initiated a rehabilitation of the route to boost its speed restriction, and they installed a new intermodal interchange with Conrail at Syracuse.

-The shuttle commuter provision lead to the creation of OnTrack, which the NYS&W operated in exchange for property tax relief on the route, and three former New Haven Rail Diesel Cars were acquired and restored.
+In 1994, Onondaga County, New York purchased Conrail's former DL&W trackage between Jamesville and Syracuse, with the provision that the NYS&W provide shuttle commuter service between Syracuse University, Armory Square, and the Carousel Mall.
+Further routes were considered but not implemented.
+The NYS&W utilized $7 million in state grants and loans, and initiated a rehabilitation of the route to raise its speed restriction.
+A new intermodal interchange with Conrail was also built at Syracuse.
+The shuttle commuter provision became OnTrack, which the NYS&W operated in exchange for property tax relief on the route.
+Three former New Haven Rail Diesel Cars were acquired and restored for the service.
 With OnTrack, the NYS&W operated their first commercial passenger trains since 1966.

-In May 1995, DO obtained another subsidiary, the Illinois-based Toledo, Peoria and Western Railway (TP&W), and they began assisting the NYS&W's intermodal interchanges with western U.S. railroads by providing a bypass route around Chicago.
+In May 1995, DO obtained another subsidiary: the Illinois-based Toledo, Peoria and Western Railway (TP&W).
+This railroad began assisting the NYS&W's intermodal interchanges with western U.S. railroads by providing a bypass route around Chicago.